anthonygraca/leetcode/README.md

 [CMake](https://cmake.org/) (version >= 3.19.7) is the build tool that manages all of the C++ code in this project.
 Code is compiled with a C++20 compiler.

+Exercise for the reader to investigate how to install CMake and a C++ Compiler on your system.

 #### Normal Usage
 Do the "cmake dance". \
 `mkdir build` to create a separate build folder to isolate generated cmake build